-The easiest way to freeze zucchini is to grate it.
+The easiest way to freeze fresh zucchini is to grate it and store in freezer bags.
 I’ve cut it into slices and rounds in the past, but never ended up using it as easily than when I grated it.

 Most recipes call for 1-2 cups of zucchini.
 If you’re like me and like to double your recipes then I suggest you freeze your zucchini in two cup measures.

 Supplies Needed for Freezing Zucchini